Milwaukee Panthers: Sports sponsored

 A member of the Horizon League, Milwaukee sponsors teams in six men's and seven women's NCAA-sanctioned sports.

 Baseball

 The Panthers are the only Division I college baseball team in the state of Wisconsin.
 They have also qualified for four NCAA tournaments since 1999, most notably recording an 8–4 win over regional host Rice in the first round of the 1999 NCAA tournament.
 They also appeared in the 2001, 2002, and 2010 tournaments.

-The only Panther to appear in a Major League Baseball game is outfielder Daulton Varsho, who debuted for the Arizona Diamondbacks in 2020.
+The first Panther to appear in a Major League Baseball game was outfielder Daulton Varsho, who debuted for the Arizona Diamondbacks in 2020.
+In 2025, AJ Blubaugh became the second Panther and first UWM pitcher to play in MLB after debuting for the Houston Astros.

 Men's basketball

 The Panthers men's basketball team has had several high-profile head coaches, including Bo Ryan (1999–2001), who was a national runner-up in 2014 as the head coach at Wisconsin, and Bruce Pearl (2001–2005), who made the 2019 Final Four as head coach at Auburn.

 Milwaukee made one appearance in the NCAA Division III men's basketball tournament in 1982 and two in the NCAA Division II men's basketball tournament: one in 1960, and one where they reached the Elite Eight in 1989.

 As a Division I program, Milwaukee has made four NCAA tournaments since 2003, most notably, the 2005 tournament.
 As the twelfth seed in the Midwest regional, the Panthers upset fifth-seeded Alabama in the first round and fourth-seeded Boston College in the second round to reach the Sweet Sixteen.
 The Panthers would go on to lose in that round to the top-seeded eventual tournament runner-up Illinois.

 The Panthers have made four postseason appearances outside of the NCAA tournament, including two in the National Invitation Tournament and two in the College Basketball Invitational.

 The Panthers have had five players selected in the NBA draft.
 The highest selection is Patrick Baldwin Jr., who was selected with the 28th pick in the first round by the Golden State Warriors in 2022.